Editors’ Note: This article has been updated from the original piece was that published April 26, 2023.

 At the basic, fundamental level, we are seeing less and less of the product we pay increasingly more and more for.

 This is not just a problem in England, either.
 None of the top five leagues in Europe see the ball in play for over 60% of matches.
-Fans in Ligue 1 get to see the most action for their wallet, but even then, they are seeing just shy of 56 minutes of football, for a 58.1% slice of the pie.
+Fans in Ligue 1 get to see the most action for their money, but even then, they are seeing just shy of 56 minutes of football, for a 58.1% slice of the pie.

 But what causes these delays?